janursa/ABayesianC/README.md

-This package conducts generic ABC on the given model for the free parameters.
+This package conducts generic ABC on a given model and parameters.
 Basically, ABC does the followings:

-- Sample uniformly from the n-dimensional space of the given parameters within the given bounds for each parameter
+- Sample uniformly from the n-dimensional space of the parameters

 - Create a parameter set for each of sample sets

-- Run the given model for each parameter set and collect distance/error value
+- Run the given model for each parameter set and collect error value

-- Choose the top n points from the samples based on the rejection algorithm and generate posterior for each free parameter
+- Choose the best fits by the rejection algorithm

-- Outputs the posteriors

 ## Getting started